LevelUpMarketers/trying-to-adult-rva-2025/docs/BIDashboard.md

   "prediction": {"label":"2025-08","amount":1500}
 }
 ```
+If a comparison is requested, additional arrays like `revenue_prev` or `signups_prev` contain data for the preceding period.

 Charts are drawn asynchronously without page reloads.
 Additional metrics can be added by extending the AJAX handler and appending new chart containers in the view.
 Each chart features helpful hover tooltips and grid lines.
 Bar charts animate when loading, line charts show circular markers at each point, and pie charts include a colour-coded legend.